brainandforce/CliffordNumbers.jl/docs/src/getting_started.md

 parameter for `CliffordNumber`.

 To handle this, the `QuadraticForm{P,Q,R}` type is used to store information about the quadratic form.
-In this type, `P` represents
+In this type, `P` represents the number of dimensions squaring to a positive number, `Q` represents the number squaring to a negative number, and `R` represents the number squaring to zero.

 !!! note By convention, the `QuadraticForm` type is not instantiated when used as a type parameter for `CliffordNumber` instances.